 That’s why the fatherhood programs of National Fatherhood Initiative (NFI) include an exploration of masculinity.
 Our programs bring this toxic model into dads’ awareness so they can reflect on their own view of what it means to be a man and, if necessary, change their view for their own benefit and, most important, so they can become a model of healthy masculinity for their children.
 It’s also why you should seek out other resources that can help dads take an even deeper dive into this vital aspect of becoming the best dad possible.

 I recently became aware of a documentary called “The Mask You Live In.”
-I was made aware of it by a member of NFI’s Father Engagement Learning Community™.
-(If you aren’t familiar with this free, online peer-to-peer community, I encourage you to check it out and join.)
-This member uses the film to help dads learn about this toxic model of masculinity and why it wreaks such destruction in the lives of boys, men, and dads, and in the lives of the people they love.
+I was made aware of it by one of NFI's program delivery partners.
+This partner uses the film to help dads learn about this toxic model of masculinity and why it wreaks such destruction in the lives of boys, men, and dads, and in the lives of the people they love.
 It also helps them understand the broader implications of this model for our society.

 As an applied anthropologist who has studied masculinity and fatherhood cross-culturally, I can say without equivocation that it’s one of the best treatments of this toxic model I’ve ever seen.
 What I appreciate most about the film is how it shows that this model is blind to race, ethnicity, and socio-economic status.